man page RantI've been involved in a discussion of documentation on one of RedHat's mailing lists, which culminated in my posting the following rant:

 configuration files were located), you updated the corresponding

-page so that what was online was
+information in the man page so that what was online was

 always accurate.